In less than 15 minutes, you can turn a clean, empty paint can into a fun DIY ice bucket or storage container for your next party or gathering!

 Spray the entire thing with a clear coat to protect it, and allow to dry.

-Fill with ice and chill your favorite drink!
+Fill your DIY ice bucket with ice and chill your favorite drink!
 Since I’m pregnant and wine is on my no-list, I’m adding some ginger lemon herbal water to my ice bucket.
 This whole project is a double whammy — super cute and super easy!

 This would also make a great holder for your supplies in your craft room.
 I have a feeling I’ll be whipping up a bunch to hold paint brushes and other tall odds and ends that end up scattered around my studio!